irbiel/irbiel/dh_portfolio.md

 <h3><i>College Women: Documenting the Student Experience at the Seven Sisters Colleges</i></h3>
 <h4>Vassar College Libraries</h4>
-<p>From 2016-2018, I worked for the NEH-funded College Women project, a multi-institutional effort to digitally archive the materials of the first students at seven current and former women's colleges.</p>
+<p>My work for Vassar College Libraries Special Collections from 2016-2018 primarily focused on the NEH-funded College Women project, a multi-institutional effort to digitally archive the materials of the first students at seven current and former women's colleges.</p>
 <p>This project supported my longtime interests in metadata, controlled vocabulary, and making primary sources available with informed context.</p>
 <p>Vassar College Library has linked my document descriptions at https://digitallibrary.vassar.edu/taxonomies/person/bielat-isabel-descriptor?page=1.
 In addition to the abstracts of full objects (letters and diaries) described here, I digitally annotated nineteenth-century photo albums by identifying subjects and activities (often college-specific).
 For example, my annotation to https://digitallibrary.vassar.edu/collections/other-collections/vassar-college-student-photo-albums/d7a8f4d2-209f-4fed-8260 adds complete names and class years to the more limited historic annotations.</p>
 <p>You can read more about the project at McGonagill, Evan, Eric Pumroy, Michael Tedeschi, LaNeshe Miller-White, Martha Tenney, Shaun Trujillo, and Joanna DiPasquale.
 2019.
 "College Women: Documenting the Student Experience at the Seven